menu

 The Complete Path of Exile 2 Beginner Guide

 Welcome to our Beginner Guide for Path of Exile 2.
-This guide will cover just about everything you need to know about the game, even if you never played the original.
-I’ll cover some differences between PoE 1 and 2, but I’ll still be covering things as if you’re a brand new player.
+This guide will cover everything you need to know about the game, whether you're playing for the first time or coming from another game within the ARPG genre.

 Note on Build Guides